 2. Cut Out Extraneous Expenses

 Paring down expenses goes hand-in-hand with budgeting.
 Consider finding more economical alternatives to your luxury items and services.
 For example, you may be able to save more money each week by switching from pricey cable services to an online streaming service.
-Or maybe your town has a discount grocery store that's less expensive than the large chain where you usually shop.
+Or maybe there’s a discount grocery store in town that's less expensive than the large chain where you usually shop.
 And if you're eating out once or twice a week, try staying home instead.

 3. Re-Channel Your Frugalness